odoo/documentation/content/applications/finance/accounting/reporting/customize.rst

    The value of the arithmetic expression will be returned only if it is strictly between the provided bounds.
 Otherwise, it will be brought back to the closest bound.

+`if_other_expr_above(LINE_CODE.EXPRESSION_LABEL, CUR(amount))`
+   The value of the arithmetic expression will be returned only if the value of the expression denoted by the provided line code and expression label is greater than the provided bound.
+   Otherwise, the result will be `0`.

+`if_other_expr_below(LINE_CODE.EXPRESSION_LABEL, CUR(amount))`
+   The value of the arithmetic expression will be returned only if the value of the expression denoted by the provided line code and expression label is lower than the provided bound.
+   Otherwise, the result will be `0`.

 `CUR` is the currency code in capital letters, and `amount` is the amount of the bound expressed in that currency.